Our helpline provides you with support and information and will connect you to the right LGBTQ services or advice.

 Can I leave a message and can you call me back?

-If you call when no-one is available, you can leave your details on the answerphone if you wish to be called back when the helpline is next open.
+If you call when no-one is available, you can leave your number on the answerphone if you wish to be called back when the helpline is next open.
+You can also leave a message on our contact form here.
 Please only leave a number if it is safe to do so.

 Is what we talk about between us?